-G-invoicing is a solution to address accounting and reporting challenges around buy/sell transactions by providing a common platform for inter-governmental transactions (IGT).
+G-Invoicing is a solution to address accounting and reporting challenges around buy and sell transactions by providing a common platform for inter-governmental transactions, or IGT.
 This governmentwide initiative is managed by the U.S. Department of Treasury.

 Managed by the Bureau of the Fiscal Service, the solution is in keeping with regulations 31 U.S.C.
 3512(b) and 3513 of the U.S. Code which outline federal financial management responsibilities, including effective accounting and reporting.

 Federal Intragovernmental Data Standards and defined data elements helped build the G-Invoicing system which, in turn, may help agencies build software interfaces.